sdevissc/APTscript/README.md

 This is a simple script that

-a) platesolve a fits file using ASTAP
+1) platesolve a fits file using ASTAP
-b) produces a tsv file (vizierdb.txt) with all sources from Vizier around the RA-DEC coordinates of the image
+2) produces a tsv file (vizierdb.txt) with all sources from Vizier around the RA-DEC coordinates of the image
-c) produces a tsv file (sourcesimage.txt) using Aperture PhotoMetry Tool with all sources within the image
+3) produces a tsv file (sourcesimage.txt) using Aperture PhotoMetry Tool with all sources within the image

 usage: ./script.sh config.cfg